-environmental risks: the potential negative consequences to a listed entity arising from its impact or perceived impact on the natural environment.
-It includes the risks associated with pollution, environmental degradation, adding to the carbon levels in the atmosphere, and threats to a region's biodiversity or cultural heritage.
+environmental risks: the potential negative consequences (including systemic risks and the risk of consequential regulatory responses) to a listed entity if its activities adversely affect the natural environment or if its activities are adversely affected by changes in the natural environment.
+This includes the risks associated with the entity polluting or degrading the environment, adding to the carbon levels in the atmosphere, or threatening a region's biodiversity or cultural heritage.
+It also includes the risks for the entity associated with climate change, reduced air quality and water scarcity.